tensorflow/docs/site/en/install/lang_java_legacy.md

 # Install TensorFlow for Java

-Warning: TensorFlow for Java is deprecated and will be removed in a future version of TensorFlow once <a href=https://github.com/tensorflow/java>the replacement</a> is stable.
+Warning: TensorFlow for Java is deprecated and will be removed in a future version of TensorFlow once [the replacement](https://github.com/tensorflow/java) is stable.

 TensorFlow provides a
 [Java API](https://www.tensorflow.org/api_docs/java/reference/org/tensorflow/package-summary)—